NZ Cults & Religious Groups List: E

 Exclusive Brethren.

 Cult.
+Formal name Plymouth Brethren Christian Church.
 Severe relationship and information control.
 Strict authoritarian

 standards, ruthless shunning of former members.
 Many families have been